jejeV/jejeV/README.md

 ## About me:

-- 🌱 I’m currently learning Laravel and Javascript
+- 🌱 I’m currently learning Laravel and ReactJS
 - 📫 How to reach me: muejason27@gmail.com

 # Languages and tools